wellperez/wellperez/README.md

 # Hello!

-I'm a 27 years old brazilian who loves music, movies, games and programing. 😄
+I'm a 30 years old brazilian who loves music, movies, games and programing. 😄

-I have experienced a lot of languages like Ruby, PHP, Pascal, Python.
-But now i'm in love with JavaScript! ⚡
+I have experienced a lot of languages like Ruby, PHP, Pascal, Python and JavaScript.
+But now i'm in love with .Net C#! ⚡

 ✨ Follow your dreams. ✨